Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers

 When asked about buying a car on Facebook, McKeon is frank: He wouldn’t do it—and he’d recommend using a platform specifically dedicated to car sales, like Carvana.
-Still committed to using the site to buy your next vehicle?
-There are a few ways you can up your odds of making a good car purchase on Facebook.
+If you’re really determined, there are a few ways you can up your odds of making a good car purchase on Facebook.

-Again, avoid too-good-to-be-true setups.
 Use tools like Kelley Blue Book to get an idea of how much you should be paying for a car before agreeing on a price.
+Avoid too-good-to-be-true pricing.
 Don’t make any payments without seeing the car in person, and ask if you can have a mechanic give it a look before you buy the car.
-This way, you won’t end up with a clunker and a stack of expensive car bills just after getting what seemed like a sweet deal.
+If they balk, walk away.

 Use traditional shipping methods